AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Experiments

 \subsection{Baselines}

-We evaluate AutoGraph-R1 by using a suite of state-of-the-art retrieval methods to benchmark the functional utility of the knowledge graphs it generates against a task-agnostic baseline.
+To rigorously isolate the impact of downstream-aware optimization, we benchmark AutoGraph-R1 against a controlled, task-agnostic baseline using SOTA retrieval methods, while holding all other pipeline components constant.

 \textbf{KG Construction Baseline} To benchmark the performance of our RL-optimized constructor, we establish a baseline using a zero-shot approach.
-Specifically, we construct the baseline knowledge graphs using \texttt{Qwen} and \texttt{Llama} models guided solely by the same designed prompts used in fine-tuning models.
-This represents a standard, task-agnostic method for KG construction and allows us to directly measure the gains attributable to our downstream-aware optimization.
+Specifically, we construct the baseline knowledge graphs using \texttt{Qwen} models guided by the identical prompt used during fine-tuning.
+This standard, task-agnostic method allows us to isolate the impact to directly measure the gains attributable to our downstream-aware optimization, isolating the impact of the construction policy by excluding auxiliary refinement steps used in complex pipelines.

 \textbf{RAG Method Baselines} We evaluate the KGs constructed by both AutoGraph-R1 and the zero-shot baseline using a suite of state-of-the-art RAG methods to measure their functional utility.
 For \textbf{graph knowledge retrieval}, where the graph itself is the source of information, we test three distinct approaches.
 First, we use \textbf{ToG} \citep{sun_think--graph_2024}, setting both the width and depth to 3.
 It performs beam search on the graph and uses the \texttt{Qwen3-0.6B} model for relation pruning to discover meaningful paths.
 Second, we employ a \textbf{Subgraph Retriever}, which first performs Named Entity Recognition (NER) on the query and then expands 1-hop from the identified entities to form the retrieval context.
 Third, we include a \textbf{Dense Triple Retriever}, which uses the \texttt{Qwen3-0.6B} model to retrieve triples based on the semantic similarity between their embeddings and the query embedding.
 For these methods, the top-10 retrieved paths or triples are used as context.
 For \textbf{graph-based text retrieval}, where the graph serves as an index over a text corpus, we use \textbf{HippoRAG} \citep{gutierrez_hipporag_2025} and \textbf{HippoRAG-2} \citep{gutierrez_rag_2025}.
 Both methods perform query-to-edge retrieval to identify relevant triples, which then seed a Personalized PageRank (PPR) algorithm over the KG to score and rank text passages.
 The top-5 ranked passages are then returned as evidence.